 - Readmission will be approved when prospects for better academic performance can be demonstrated.
 Readmission is not based solely on the passage of time since the date of suspension.

-- Readmission after a second suspension will be granted in very limited circumstances, and only when an applicant has clearly demonstrated that he/she can and is likely to continue to perform academic work that meets acceptable standards.
+- Readmission after a second suspension will be granted in very limited circumstances, and only when an applicant has clearly demonstrated that they can and is likely to continue to perform academic work that meets acceptable standards.

 Important information regarding the readmission process: